plentymarkets/docs-raw/plentyInterface/Item.md

 </pre>

 Gets a sales price name.
-The ID of the sales price and the language must be specified.
+The ID of the sales price and the language code must be specified.

 ##### <strong>Parameters</strong>

 <table class="table table-condensed">    <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$salesPriceId</td>
-        <td>The ID of the sales price</td>
+        <td>The unique ID of the sales price</td>
     </tr>
     <tr>
         <td><a target="_blank" href="http://php.net/string">string</a></td>
         <td>$lang</td>
-        <td>The lang of the sales price name</td>
+        <td>The <a href="https://developers.plentymarkets.com/rest-doc/introduction#languages" target="_blank">language code</a> of the sales price name</td>
     </tr>
 </table>